 In the UK, 70% of all food thrown away comes from our homes.
 That’s more than 7 million tonnes of food and drink every year, the majority of which could have been eaten, shared and enjoyed.

 Buying only what we need and using up all of what we buy is a great way to keep food out of the bin and honour the lent tradition of self-discipline and restraint.
-Doing our bit, no matter how small this might seem, could save each of us up to £60 a month.
+Doing our bit, no matter how small this might seem, could save a family of four up to £70 a month.
 Our collective effort helps protect the environment and the land on which our delicious food is grown.

 Courtesy of Love Food Hate Waste we’ve got plenty of amazing food facts, top tips and recipes to help you succeed in throwing away less over the 40 days.
 Hopefully the changes you make will help you give up binning food for good.